 - Highly customizable

-By Capt.
+Editor's Report by Capt.
 Greg Thornton

 It would appear that the concept of introducing the Damsko 750 is to fill the need for a modernized run-about, that’s sporty, customizable, and is well suited for a multitude of sea conditions – with a high passenger capacity to boot.
 With roofing, decking, cabin and power options, the Damsko 750 has an allure that attracts a varied audience.